nagendraerruboyana/Price-prediction-using-streamlit/README.md

-Here's the updated README with a **Live Demo** section to add your app link:

----

 # Used Car Price Prediction App
 This repository contains a **Used Car Price Prediction App** built using **Streamlit**.
 It is a **proof of concept (POC)** project designed to showcase your ability to build predictive models and deploy them using an interactive web interface.